The Dancing Water, the Singing Apple, and the Speaking Bird: Native Americans

 In a Chippewa tale collected in 1942 from Delia Oshogay, in Court Oreilles, Oshkikwe's Children, Oshkikwe is the youngest sister who marries the king because she promised to give birth to three children: two boys, and the last a girl with golden hair and a star on her forehead.
 Her two sisters, the elder named Matchikwewis, become jealous and enraged that they married lowly men and devise a plan: cast the children into the river and replace them for animals, causing the queen to be imprisoned by her husband.
 The children are rescued and raised by an old couple, then go on a quest for the "golden bird that talked".

 Anthropologist James Teit collected a tale from the Upper Thompson River Indians titled Spiṓla.
 A white woman is exiled from home, but meets a lodge where her four brothers lived.
 She helps them and is blessed with the ability to produce gold with her mouth.
 A chief's son marries her and she is pregnant.
 When the husband is called away to a meeting, her step-mother and step-sister help in the delivery.
-However, they make a hole in the floor, let the her sons fall through it and put a cat and a snake in their place.
+However, they make a hole in the floor, let her sons fall through it and put a cat and a snake in their place.
 Seeing the animals, the chief's son condemns her to be drowned in the river, but her brothers rescue her.
 Meanwhile, the boys have been rescued by the woman's favourite dog named Spiṓla.
 The dog protects and feeds the children.
 One day, the woman's step-mother gives some poisoned food to the boys and they die.
 The dog Spiṓla decides to go to the house of the Sun to seek help, and on his way is questioned by three people to find answers to their problems (a la "Three Hairs from the Devil's Beard").
 When the dog resurrects the boys, one boy has a shining sun on the forehead, and the other a bright moon.
 Lastly, Spiṓla decides to find the wise Bird, who "talked all languages, knew the future, and never told a lie".
 Stith Thompson related this tale to the cycle of "The Bird of Truth".